 And although they may be paying me for the hours regardless of how good the idea was, job satisfaction has little to do with the income and a lot to do with feeling like you’re making a difference.
 (If they told me they’d pay me double to dig holes and fill them in again, I’d probably still prefer to do what I’m doing now.)

-So basically, it’s an idea that popped into your head with no specific goal, based on unknown experience (if any), that you haven’t considered what the impact would be, that may have a better alternative, that attempts to fix an unknown problem, which might not need fixing in the first place.
+So basically, it’s an idea that popped into your head with no specific goal, based on unknown experience (if any), that you haven’t considered what the impact would be, that may have a better alternative, that attempts to fix an unknown problem, which might not need fixing in the first place, is probably full of pitfalls, and is so ill-defined that it may become a complete overhaul of the entire project.

 Well given that’s the situation, don’t be surprised if I’m not excited about doing it.